frederic-perez/AmE-dictionary/data/idioms.md

 __dick around__
 __die hard__ __2__ To resist against overwhelming, hopeless odds: _radicalism that dies hard._
 __die with your boots on__ To die while you are still actively involved in your work.
+__dig deep__
 __dig your own grave__ To do something stupid that will cause problems for you in the future.
-__ding ding ding__ :two: Right!
+__ding ding ding__ :three: Right!
 You are correct!
 Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_
-__dive bar__
+__dirt cheap__ Very inexpensive. _These shoes were dirt cheap—I found them on the clearance rack._
+__dive bar__ _slang_ :two: A cheap, run-down, or disreputable bar or saloon.
 __do (one) wrong__ _slang_ To mistreat, deceive, or betray one. _I can’t believe that you’re the one who did me wrong and sabotaged my presentation!_
 __do a runner__ To leave a place quickly in order to escape trouble or to avoid paying for something.
 __do an about-face__ (do a flip-flop, do a one-eighty) Reverse one’s opinion or course of action. _She did an about-face and walked back up the steps once she saw that the subway wasn’t running._